lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 Each LAMMPS command is accompanied by extensive online documentation
 that details the different options for that command :cite:`lammps_docs`.

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

 From the LAMMPS--GUI editor buffer, you can access the documentation by
 right-clicking on a line containing a command (e.g., ``units lj``)
 and selecting ``View Documentation for `units'``.
 This action
 should prompt your web browser to open the corresponding URL for the
 online manual.

 The next step is to create the simulation box and populate it with
 atoms.
 Modify the ``System definition`` category of